motss/paper-swipe/README.md

       <div content>Fire `tap-underlay` event when the panel is being clicked...</div>
     </paper-swipe>

-`reset-swipe' attribute has been added as new feature to tell the user that the swiping panel has to return to its origin and it is usually used with `on-edge` event handler to perform the additional task:
+`reset-swipe` attribute has been added as new feature to tell the user that the swiping panel has to return to its origin and it is usually used with `on-edge` event handler to perform the additional task:

 Example: